ry/tinyclouds/posts/city_worker_exchange_program.md

 We should be sharing the best ideas small and large.
 Localities have a lot of locked up knowledge that is difficult to share across borders.

-## Solution

-I want to propose a new type of exchange program.

-Except instead of college students it will be young city workers who have just completed an apprenticeship (or first couple years of training) in some professional field.
+Thus this proposal for a new type of exchange program.
+Except instead of an exchange program for college students it will be instead for young city workers who have just completed an apprenticeship (or first couple years of training) in some professional field.
 Imagine an entry level NYC sanitation worker spending a year in abroad in London.
 Are there different processes involved in London that the young worker can come home with.

 The goal is the simple exchange of ideas.